 Councilor Kretovic noted the passing of longtime Concord resident Janet Gearan.
 Donations on behalf of Janet Gearan were made to the Concord Public Library as well as the Beaver Meadow Golf Course.
 Councilor Kretovic announced the Junior Championships hosted by the New Hampshire Golf Association.
-Councilor Kretovic noted the winning performance of Concord residents at the Junior Championships and thanked City Administration and Parks and Recreation for the July 4 fireworks display.
+Councilor Kretovic noted Concord junior members at Beaver Meadow won at the Junior Championships and thanked City Administration and Parks and Recreation for the July 4 fireworks display.
 Lastly, Councilor Kretovic announced the closing of quarry operations at Swenson Granite.
 This is the last operating granite quarry in New Hampshire.
 Granite will continue to be crushed and the retail store may remain open.